confetti-framework/docs/routing.md

 <a name="route-groups"></a>
 ## Route Groups

 Route groups allow you to share route attributes, such as middleware or prefixes, across many routes without needing to define those attributes on each individual route.
-Shared attributes are specified in an array format as the first parameter to the `Group` method.
+Shared attributes are specified after the `Group` method.

 Nested groups attempt to intelligently "merge" attributes with their parent group. `Where` conditions are merged while Middleware, names and prefixes are appended.

 <a name="route-group-middleware"></a>
 ### Middleware

 To assign middleware to all routes within a group, you may use the `Middleware` method after defining the group.
-Middleware are executed in the order they are listed in the array:
+Middlewares are executed in the order they are listed:

     Group(
-        Get("/roles", controllers.User.Role.Index),
+        Get("/roles", controller.User.Role.Index),
-        Get("/comments", controllers.User.Comment.Index),
+        Get("/comments", controller.User.Comment.Index),
     ).Middleware(First{}, Second{})

 <a name="route-group-subdomain-routing"></a>
 ### Subdomain Routing

 Route groups may also be used to handle subdomain routing.
 Subdomains may be assigned route parameters just like route URIs, allowing you to capture a portion of the subdomain for usage in your route or controller.
-The subdomain may be specified by calling the `Domain` method before defining the group:
+The subdomain may be specified by calling the `Domain` method after defining the group:

     Group(
         Get("/user/{id}", func(request inter.Request) inter.Response {
             account := request.UrlValue("account")
             userId := request.UrlValue("id")
             //
         }),
     ).Domain("{account}.myapp.com")

 > {note} In order to ensure your subdomain routes are reachable, you should register subdomain routes before registering root domain routes.
 This will prevent root domain routes from overwriting subdomain routes which have the same URI path.